 If you’re not familiar with this Pacific Northwest city, you probably know Seattle for a few things: a really cool music scene, that super-skinny Space Needle, and the “Public Market Center” sign from the iconic Pike Place Market.
-All of those things certainly make our list of what to see in 24 hours, but we’re also going to help you pack a lot of other stuff in, too.
+All of those things certainly make our list of things to do in Seattle, but we’re also going to pack in local hotspots and more of this city’s eclectic culture.
 Like: oysters, local bites, more oysters, great museums, some beautiful green space, and one bombshell of a waterfront hotel.

 You’ll get plenty of walking in, so pack good shoes, but also take note of the city’s transportation system, the Monorail that runs between downtown Seattle and the Seattle Center (home to many attractions that you’ll likely want to check out).
 Here are our favorite things to do in Seattle, neatly scheduled into a 24-hour itinerary.

-9:00 a.m.: First things first: food.
+9 a.m.: First thing’s first: food.
 We’re going to situate you close to Pike Place Market, so that you can get in there on the early side, and take you to a spot that’s quite a Seattle institution.
 Sit for breakfast and coffee at the Athenian Seafood Restaurant and Bar—Sleepless in Seattle fans will recognize this haunt from the movie.
-Enjoy views of the Puget Sound and the Great Wheel as you try some delicious, locally-sourced dishes, like dungeness crab benedict or the market seafood scramble.
+Enjoy views of the Puget Sound and the Great Wheel as you try some delicious, locally sourced dishes, like dungeness crab benedict or the market seafood scramble.
 If you’re not quite ready for a sit-down meal, grab coffee right on Pike Street at Storyville Coffee and a pastry at Piroshky Piroshky Bakery, a Polish bakery that’s been a Pike Place institution since the early ‘90s.

-10:00 a.m.: After breakfast and some piping-hot Seattle coffee, zip over to Pike Place Market.
-Yes, it’s going to be crowded, and yes, it’s always going to be crowded (the website notes the less-busy times to visit are late fall, winter, and early spring, especially before noon).
+10 a.m.: After breakfast and some piping-hot Seattle coffee, zip over to Pike Place Market.
+Because Pike Place Market is known to get extremely crowded, we recommend going before noon to beat the rush.
 Stay long enough to snap a few photos, maybe buy a snack for later at Beecher’s Handmade Cheese—another iconic Pike Place storefront— and soak up the cool vibes of this historic farmers market that’s been around since 1907, connecting local farmers with Seattle citizens.

-11:00 p.m.: Take a stroll through Olympic Sculpture Park, an incredible part of the Seattle Art Museum (SAM), that is open and free to the public 365 days a year.
-Located right along the waterfront of Elliot Bay, the sculpture park is the city’s largest green space, and home to a wonderful Z-shaped walking path.
+11 a.m.: Take a stroll through Olympic Sculpture Park, an incredible part of the Seattle Art Museum (SAM), that is open and free to the public 365 days a year.
+Located right along the waterfront of Elliot Bay, the nine-acre sculpture park is the city’s largest green space, and home to a wonderful Z-shaped walking path.
 You’ll have plenty of wonderful photo opportunities, and may even consider biking along the waterfront for optimal views of both the park and the Sound beyond.
 If you want to check out the other SAM locations, you can head downtown to the Seattle Art Museum (at 1st Ave and Union Street) or over to Volunteer Park for the Asian Art Museum.

-12:00 p.m.: After strolling through the sculpture park, you’ll probably work up an appetite.
-Head into the heart of Japantown for a delicious sushi lunch at a Seattle institution that’s been serving up traditional, family-style Japanese cuisine for over 100 years: Maneki.
+12 p.m.: After strolling through the sculpture park, head into the heart of Japantown for a delicious sushi lunch at a local favorite that’s been serving up traditional, family-style Japanese cuisine for over 100 years: Maneki.
 You’ll feast on sushi within the walls of a historic restaurant that was established in 1904—and you’ll quickly discover the food at Maneki is just as delicious as the history of this restaurant is rich.

-4:00 p.m.: After you get your fill of fun and photos in Ballard, head to Seattle Center, about a 15-minute drive.
+4 p.m.: After you get your fill of fun and photos in Ballard, head to Seattle Center, about a 15-minute drive.
 Seattle Center brings poignant city history and famous Pacific Northwest attractions into one 74-acre gathering space.
 A center for the arts and civic engagement, at the Seattle Center, you can visit the famous Space Needle, discover the history of the 1962 World’s Fair, see the Pacific Science Center, and check out tons of museums and park spaces.

 6:30 p.m.: Finally, it’s time for the oysters.
-Right across from the Seattle Center, enjoy dinner Taylor Shellfish Farms (the Queen Anne location) for a true “tide to table” meal.
-This family farm operation began farming shellfish in the Puget Sound in 1890, and prides itself on serving some of the best sustainably-sourced seafood in the Pacific Northwest.
-Freshly-shucked oysters on the half are just the start of it: you can feast on local seafood chowder, dungeness crab, steamed clams and mussels, and a whole lot more from the surrounding salty waters.
+Right across from the Seattle Center, enjoy dinner at Taylor Shellfish Farms (the Queen Anne location) for a true “tide to table” meal.
+This family farm operation began farming shellfish in the Puget Sound in 1890, and prides itself on serving some of the best sustainably sourced seafood in the Pacific Northwest.
+Freshly shucked oysters on the half are just the start of it: you can feast on local seafood chowder, dungeness crab, steamed clams and mussels, and a whole lot more from the surrounding salty waters.

 8:30 p.m.: Head back to Belltown to hit up one of the best music venue neighborhoods in the state.
-Grab a drink and see who’s playing at the Crocodile, a storied music club known since 1991 for hosting the creme de la creme of rock bands—like R.E.M. and Nirvana.
+Grab a drink and see who’s playing at The Crocodile, a storied music club known since 1991 for hosting the crème de la crème of rock bands—like R.E.M. and Nirvana.
 If you’re not up for a concert, Belltown is still a great place to hang out after dinner.
 Close to downtown, exuding the fun yet laid back culture Seattle is known for, Belltown has great bars.
 Stop in to Navy Strength, an eclectic Tiki Bar, or Mr. Darcy’s an intimate wine and cocktail bar with an impressive array of bottles and innovative cocktails.

-9:30 p.m.: After dinner, drinks, and tunes, check into your hotel, which happens to be right by Pike Place Market: the Four Seasons Hotel Seattle, an American Express Fine Hotels and Resorts partner.
+After dinner, drinks, and tunes, check into your hotel, which happens to be right by Pike Place Market: the Four Seasons Hotel Seattle, an American Express Fine Hotels and Resorts partner.
 Make sure to book a room at the hotel in advance so that you can reserve a water-facing room right along the piers.
 You’ll wake up to sweeping views of the sparkling Elliot Bay, and might even see a seal swimming below.